gavin09/Blog/source/_posts/2013/11/2013-11-13-vim-clear-unwanted-space.markdown

 ---
 Highlighting with a search Edit
 For occasional use, you can simply search using a suitable pattern to highlight what you want.
-The following examples assume you use search highlighting (:set hlsearch %}).
+The following examples assume you use search highlighting (:set hlsearch).

 Show all tabs:
 `/\t`